Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/MaintenanceWindows.md

 flux resume kustomization <name>   # resumes reconciliation of changes
 ```

-Combining this with the scheduling ability of K8s `CronJobs`, flux `kustomization` resource can be managed so suspend reconciliation at the end of a reconciliation window and start applying changes again at the beginning of the newt time window.
+Combining this with the scheduling ability of K8s `CronJobs`, flux `kustomization` resource can be managed by suspending reconciliations at the end of a reconciliation window and start applying changes again at the beginning of the new time window.
-For this, we need an opening `CronJob` and a `CronJob`, as well as a service account, which allows the Jobs to manipulate resources on the cluster.
+For this, we need an opening `CronJob` and a closing `CronJob`, as well as a service account, which allows the jobs to manipulate resources on the cluster.
+See below a template of such jobs:

 ```yaml
 # open-reconciliation-window-job.yaml